Skip to main content

 Start from a template

-Templates work across ConnectWise, HaloPSA, and Autotask — the agent uses whichever ticketing system you’ve connected.
+You can also pick from a list of starter templates.
+Each one is pre-written with both a trigger and a set of instructions, so picking a template gives you a working draft right away.
+Templates cover the most common kinds of tickets: Templates work across ConnectWise, HaloPSA, and Autotask — the agent uses whichever ticketing system you’ve connected.
 If a template needs an integration you haven’t connected yet, the card shows a Requires hint.
 You can still create the workflow, but it stays as a draft and the agent won’t use it until the missing integration is connected.

 If you haven’t connected anything yet

-If you haven’t connected any integrations, you can’t create a workflow yet — the agent needs tools to work with.
+If you haven’t connected any integrations, you can’t create a workflow yet; the agent needs tools to work with.
 Head to Settings → Integrations first.
 Connect Microsoft 365 to unlock the user-lifecycle templates, or ConnectWise, HaloPSA, or Autotask to unlock the ticket templates.

 Editing a workflow